Mote science, sustainability and service grow in 2017

 The students, led by Mote staff scientist Dr. Erinn Muller, went to coral nurseries with four TNC employees to collect healthy elkhorn coral fragments and transport them to a damaged reef, where TNC staff reattached the corals.

-Update: Mote scientists hope to revisit the coral outplanting sites with participating students in in 2018.
+Update: Mote scientists hope to revisit the coral outplanting sites with participating students in 2018.
 As of December 2017, the status of the outplanted corals has not been assessed because of Hurricanes Irma and Maria.
 Most of St. Croix remained without power three months after the hurricanes hit the island.

 - Mote Aquarium wins three readers’ choice awards from area publications